Osayyi/Sales_Performance_Analysis/README.md

  - OrderDate: Date on which the sale occurred.
  - Quantity: Number of units sold in each transaction.
  - UnitPrice: Price per individual unit of the product.
+ - Total Sales: Total revenue for the transaction, calculated as Quantity Sold * Unit Price.

 ### Data Sources
 ---